KBNLresearch/DBNL-canonicity/README.md

-# KB RiR project to Collect a corpus of Dutch novels 1800-2000 and Investigate Canonicity
+# Investigating Canonicity with A corpus of Dutch novels 1800-2000

 What determines canonicity?
 Is this purely subjective, or can we partly attribute it to textual features?